-This Reoffering Circular describes only the terms and provisions applicable to Series 2007A Bonds while in the Weekly Mode and Flexible Mode.
-If the Interest Mode applicable to any Series 2007A Bonds is changed to the Term Rate Mode or Fixed Mode, it is expected that the Authority will supplement this Reoffering Circular or deliver a new official statement or other disclosure document describing the provisions of such Series 2007A Bonds in the applicable Interest Mode after the conversion date.
-Purchasers of the Series 2007A Bonds should not rely on this Reoffering Circular for information relating to Series 2007A Bonds bearing interest in the Term Rate Mode or Fixed Mode.
-Purchasers of the Series 2007A Bonds should not rely on the information in this Reoffering Circular relating to the Banks and ratings while the Series 2007A Bonds bear interest in any mode other than the Weekly Mode.
+This Reoffering Circular describes only the terms and provisions applicable to Reoffered Bonds while in the Weekly Mode or Flexible Mode.
+If the Interest Mode applicable to any Reoffered Bonds is changed to the Term Rate Mode or Fixed Mode, it is expected that the Authority will supplement this Reoffering Circular or deliver a new Reoffering Circular or other disclosure document describing the provisions of such Reoffered Bonds in the applicable Interest Mode after the conversion date.
+Purchasers of the Bonds should not rely on this Reoffering Circular for information relating to Reoffered Bonds bearing interest in the Term Rate Mode or Fixed Mode.

-Neither this Reoffering Circular nor any statement that may be made orally or in writing in connection therewith is to be construed as a contract with the registered or beneficial owners of the Series 2007A Bonds.
+Neither this Reoffering Circular nor any statement that may be made orally or in writing in connection therewith is to be construed as a contract with the registered or beneficial owners of the Reoffered Bonds.

 If and when included in this Reoffering Circular, the words "expects," "forecasts," "projects," "intends," "anticipates," "estimates," "assumes" and analogous expressions are intended to identify forward-looking statements and any such statements inherently are subject to a variety of risks and uncertainties that could cause actual results to differ materially from those that have been projected.
 Such risks and uncertainties which could affect the amount of revenues received include, among others, changes in political, social and economic conditions, federal, state and local statutory and regulatory initiatives, litigation, seismic events, and various other events, conditions and circumstances, many of which are beyond the control of the Authority.
-These forward-looking statements include, but are not limited to, certain statements contained in the information contained under the caption "THE TOLLWAY SYSTEM" and in APPENDICES B and C and such statements speak only as of the date of this Reoffering Circular.
+These forward-looking statements include, but are not limited to, certain statements contained in the information contained under the caption "THE TOLLWAY SYSTEM" and such statements speak only as of the date of this Reoffering Circular.
 The Authority disclaims any obligation or undertaking to release publicly any updates or revisions to any forward-looking statement contained herein to reflect any changes in the Authority's expectations with regard thereto or any change in events, conditions or circumstances on which any such statement is based.